shaform/gnucash-importer/README.md

 Utilities to import transactions into GnuCash

+The gnucash-importer enables fast insertion of transactions into a [GnuCash](https://www.gnucash.org/) file.
+The program does not do any transaction matching or account matching so its speed is much faster than the importing tools provided by GnuCash itself.
+Typically, other scripts are used to generate the CSV files to be imported by converting the trasaction records downloaded from the bank.
+Then, the generated CSV files can be imported by `gnucash-importer` into the GnuCash file.

 ## Install Dependencies
 This program requires [GnuCash Python bindings](https://wiki.gnucash.org/wiki/Python_Bindings).
 On Ubuntu/Debian systems, the easiest way to install Python bindings is as follows: